hillaper/Rela2x/README.md

 ## Examples

-Seven example notebooks that showcase the usage of Rela²x are included in the repository.
-The last two, `rela2x_example5_coherent_interactions.ipynb` and `rela2x_example6_liouvillian.ipynb`, cover the coherent interactions and the Liouvillian introduced in 0.0.3: the Hamiltonian superoperator on its own, and combined with the relaxation superoperator into the full dynamics.
+Eight example notebooks that showcase the usage of Rela²x are included in the repository. `rela2x_example5_coherent_interactions.ipynb` and `rela2x_example6_liouvillian.ipynb` cover the coherent interactions and the Liouvillian introduced in 0.0.3: the Hamiltonian superoperator on its own, and combined with the relaxation superoperator into the full dynamics. `rela2x_example7_residual_couplings.ipynb` covers the residual dipolar and quadrupolar couplings introduced in 0.0.4, alongside the relaxation they are the coherent counterparts of.

 ## Warnings